DennisZZH/CS263_Project_Garbage_Collector/README.md

 The `Alloc` method allocates an object with the given number of words.
 It should allocate `num_words+1` words and return a pointer to the second word in the chunk.
-This is because the first word is going to be used as the tag for the object.
-See the lecture notes for the interface between the compiler and the garbage collector.
+This is because the first word is going to be used as the tag for the object, aka the header word.
+The header word will be set so that, bits 0--7 is the number of fields, bits 8--30 is a bitvector indicating which fields are pointers and bit 31 is always set to 1.
+Such interface is established between the compiler and the garbage collector.

 If there is not enough space for the new object in from space, `Alloc` should run the garbage collector.
 If after the garbage collection, there still is not enough space, `Alloc` should throw an `OutOfMemoryError`.

 The garbage collector will walk the stack to get the root set and it will copy the reachable objects into `to` space, starting from the root set.
 Finally, it will swap the pointers to the `from` and `to` spaces.
-You will need to create helper functions for these functions.
-Please see the lectures for the object representation, walking the stack, and other implementation details.

 After a garbage collection is finished, the garbage collector should call the `ReportGCStats` function to report the number and the total size in words of live objects after garbage collection (the garbage collector will need to compute this information each time it's run).
-We will use this information to test and grade your garbage collector.
+We will use this information to test and evaluate the garbage collector.

-### Constructor

-Preconditions:

-- Base frame pointer should not be a `nullptr`.
-- Heap size should be positive and even.
-- `sizeof(intptr_t) = 4` (i.e. words are 4-byte long).
-Otherwise, it
-  means you are not compiling your code for a 32-bit machine.

-### Alloc

-Preconditions:

-- `num_words > 0`
-- Your bump pointer should point to somewhere in the from space (i.e. the interval `[start of from space, start of from space + semispace size)`).

-### Root set traversal (stack walking)

-- At each step of walking the stack (when reading a new frame pointer), current frame pointer should point to somewhere between the base frame pointer and the stack pointer (i.e. it should be in the interval `[stack_ptr, base_frame_ptr]`, this interval is backwards because the stack grows downward.

-### Copying phase

-- Each heap pointer passed to the copy function should point to somewhere in the from space (i.e. the interval `[start of from space, start of from space + semispace size)`).

 ## Mark Sweep Garbage Collector
 TODO